 In Chapter 3, Facility Requirements, the integration of a dedicated vertiport and/or heliport to accommodate existing helicopter activity and/or emerging eVTOL aircraft is addressed.
-Figure 4-5 highlights five potential sites for the vertiport at the Airport.
+Figure 4-6 highlights five potential sites for the vertiport at the Airport.
 Each site has been identified based on the preliminary guidance provided by the FAA in Engineering Brief No. 105 (EB No. 105), Vertiport Design.
 A matrix of these pros and cons is included in Table 4-1, it is important to note that this planning document did not evaluate all aspects of the EB No. 105 including identifying the approach and departure corridors.
 These items will need to be evaluated further prior to vertiport construction.
 Given its proximity to Sacramento International Airport and the Sacramento metropolitan area, as well as the Airport's proximity to Lake Tahoe and other mountain destinations, AUN is an ideal candidate for Advanced Air Mobility (AAM) as this emerging technology progresses towards practical application.

-Sites one through three as well as site five are envisioned as ground-level facilities, while Site four is proposed atop the future alternative one terminal building.
-Siting the vertiport as a elevated vertiport does come with some limitations on how and where charging would be provided.
+Sites one through three as well as site five are envisioned as ground-level facilities Site four is proposed in two locations.
+The first is located atop the future terminal building, the second is located on the surface, to the east of the terminal building.
+Additional evaluation, beyond the scope of this Study, will be required for siting an elevated vertiport.
+Considerations will include charging operations, and the necessary precautions, limitations, and procedures to ensure safe operations.
 The selection of these sites has been guided by a focus on approach and departure corridors, as well as landside passenger access, to ensure the vertiports integrate seamlessly with other airport facilities and support efficient future AAM operations.

-Figure 4-5: Potential Vertiport Sites
+Figure 4-6: Potential Vertiport Sites